wkeeling/selenium-wire/README.rst

 **Firefox and Chrome**

-No specific configuration should be necessary - everything ought to just work.
+No specific configuration should be necessary - everything should just work.

 You will however need to ensure that you have downloaded the `Gecko driver`_ and `Chrome driver`_ for Firefox and Chrome to be remotely controlled - the same as if you were using Selenium directly.
 Once downloaded, these executables should be placed somewhere on the system path.